What is Home Health Care Nursing? Your Guide

 Patient Authority

 In the home setting, patients have more control over their care.
-They make decisions about their health-related behaviours and treatment plans.
-This power shift requires home health care providers to work collaboratively with them and respect their choices and preferences.
+You make decisions about your health-related behaviors and treatment plans.
+This shift in power requires home health care providers to work collaboratively with you, respecting your choices and preferences.

 Care Environment